pretix/pretix/doc/api/resources/checkinlists.rst

    :query integer page: The page number in case of a multi-page result set, default is 1
    :query integer subevent: Only return check-in lists of the sub-event with the given ID
    :query integer subevent_match: Only return check-in lists that are valid for the sub-event with the given ID (i.e. also lists valid for all subevents)
+   :query string exclude: Exclude a field from the output, e.g. ``checkin_count``.
+Can be used as a performance optimization.
+Can be passed multiple times.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :statuscode 200: no error